 In Fig.~\ref{fig:allz} we show the data $D(t=z/N,N)$ as a function of $z$ for several system sizes, for all the values of $z$, up to $z=N$, where half of the links have been rewired.
-The dashed line is the predicted behaviour in the large $N$ limit, i.e., a power decay $z^{-1/2}$ that is very well compatible with the data.
-In the insert, we zoom in on the small $z$ region, where we observe that the large $N$ limit is reached for not too large values of $N$.
+The dashed line is the predicted behavior in the large $N$ limit, i.e., a power decay $z^{-1/2}$ that is very well compatible with the data.
+In the insert, we zoom in on the small-$z$ region, where we observe that the large-$N$ limit is reached for not too large values of $N$.

-The main numerical result is shown in Fig.~\ref{fig:scaled}, where data have been collapsed following the two scaling predicted by our theory: $D(t,N) \propto t^{-3/2}$ at fixed $N$ and ${\cal D}(z) \propto z^{-1/2}$.
-The former scaling is in prefect agreement with \cite{billoire2006numerical}.
-The figure shows also the smooth crossover in the region where these two asymptotic functions do intersect.
-In conclusion, our theoretical analysis is perfectly in agreement with the measured behaviour of $D(t,N)$.
+The main numerical result has already been shown in Fig.~\ref{fig:scaled}, where data have been collapsed following the two scalings predicted by our theory: $D(t,N) \propto t^{-3/2}$ at fixed $N$ and ${\cal D}(z) \propto z^{-1/2}$.
+The former scaling is in perfect agreement with that reported in \cite{billoire2006numerical}.
+The figure also reports the explicit form for the smooth crossover function $\widehat{C}(x)/x^{1/2}$ with $x=z/N^{1/2}$ that is relevant in the region where the above two asymptotic functions do intersect.
+In conclusion, our theoretical analysis is perfectly in agreement with the measured behavior of $D(t,N)$. }